Stoke Primary School

 If we suspect that a pupil is concealing illegal drugs, we will encourage the pupil to voluntarily surrender the drug.
 Under no circumstances will any teacher undertake an intimate physical search.
 If the pupil refuses, the Headteacher may decide to contact parents and/or the Police Schools Liaison Officer.
 We will always inform parents if the police are called to an incident.
 As our primary concern is the welfare of all our pupils, alternative action may be taken.
 For example, if we feel that parents are directly involved in the situation causing concern or that they may seriously over-react and cause harm to the child, we may have to inform other appropriate agencies.

-If the drug cannot be identified it will be treated as illegal and will either be destroyed (e.g. by flushing down the toilet or placed carefully in a sealed container for safe disposal) or handed to the police as soon as possible.
+If the drug cannot be identified it will be treated as illegal and will be removed and either secured until it can be taken to a pharmacist for disposal or handed to the police as soon as possible.
 We will always ensure that a witness is present when disposing of any drug.
 We will then decide how to proceed with due regard to Child Protection policy issues.
 We will keep a written record of the action taken when responding to incidents of this nature, irrespective of the seriousness of the case.

 The Site Services Officer will look for signs of drug misuse in his regular check of the school site and will make arrangements for the safe and secure disposal of dangerous matter in accordance with the above guidelines.

 This school is bound by the Coventry City Council Smoking Policy and smoking is not permitted anywhere on the school site, including the grounds.
 Any disregard for school restrictions on smoking will be treated as any other breach of school discipline.

 14. Monitoring and review

 This policy will be reviewed every two years or earlier if necessary.